 The original instrument was believed to date to the 14th Century but was carbon dated to the 16th, even still it represents the late continuation of the plucked lyre in Northern Europe possibly at the end of the plucked lyre use locally before finally giving way to

 Carved of pine wood the original which had been hanging in a farmhouse in Numedal Norway had been restored a couple of times as the peg section had split off, first restored as an

 Front fitting Pegs or reverse fitted pegs?

 Sverre Heimdal worked this out first and others have also found they can get a greater break angle over the strings by running the strings to the back of the instrument, fitted the other way they are parallel to the sounboard and there is less break angle, My Instinct on this is while reverse fitting the strings works well I feel the pegs fitted from behind with the strings in front is far more likely given the way other similar instruments are set up, other lyres, Jouhikos for example, The forward bending arms are also similar to a Welsh Crwth which also has strings that are parallel to the soundboard.
 See the video samples below to see the differences.

 I am offering either options, videos showing both on my Youtube.
 (Note: Most players are opting for Sverre Heimdal's reverse fitting pegs)

-Keeping as close to the original, but a little stronger and less likley to crack, making them from two sections of pine with the grain as the original but then a quartersawn piece for the head is dovetailed into the body., hollowed out as one with a German spruce Soundboard and Cherry or Plum wood pegs.
+Keeping as close to the original, but built a little stronger and less likely to crack, making them from two sections of pine with the grain as the original but then a quartersawn piece for the head is dovetailed into the body., hollowed out as one with a German spruce Soundboard and Cherry or Plum wood pegs.
 These are carved out with Bowl carving gouges, Spoon carving tools and whittled with knives.
-Finished to an antique brown colour. decoration is simple rustic chip carving and knifework, These go through a process of staining and sanding back and finishing to create a natural antique patina with a warm sound that improves with playing and time
+Finished to an antique brown colour. the decoration is simple rustic chip carving and